2021 Juicy Blueberry Picking in Georgia: 17+ Delicious U-Pick Farms

 Address: 1067 Robert Hill Rd., Midway

-Insider Tip: In the summer, besides blueberries, you can pick muscadine and scuppernong grapes, cooking pears and Japanese persimmons.
-During the holidays, return to the farm to cut your own Christmas tree!
-Blueberries will be available around June 15 and last until July 25.
+In the summer, besides blueberries, you can pick muscadine and scuppernong grapes, cooking pears and Japanese persimmons at Brewer's Christmas Tree and Blueberry Farm.
+Blueberries are usually available beginning in mid-June and go through July.
 Price is $1.50 per quart.
 Their farm of 2,500 blueberries, 2,000 blackberries, and 16 mulberry trees are no-spray.
 There are no agri-tourism offerings…no jump houses or pony rides…this is a great place for serious pickers or families who want to understand what berry farming really is.

 Address: 810 Stevens Grove Church Rd., Lexington